 Allergen Information:

-This pumpkin cheesecake recipe is gluten-free, soy-free, and has a nut-free option (omit the pecans.)
+This pumpkin cheesecake recipe is gluten-free, soy-free, and has a nut-free option.
+Make this recipe nut-free by garnishing it with something besides pecans.
 I have not tested a dairy-free option.

 For this recipe, I used canned organic pumpkin.
 Canned pumpkin is usually the best for pumpkin desserts like this because it is so smooth.
-If you prefer to make your own pumpkin puree, it needs to be blended super smooth!
+If you prefer to make your own pumpkin puree, it must be blended super smooth!

 How To Roast A Pumpkin For Baking: